Skip to content

 Human: "Can warnings help?"

 AI: "Not really.
-I need structural constraints, not just emphasis."
+I need structural constraints."

 Human: "What kind of constraints?"